 Wedding Day Checklist: The Complete Guide For Your Big Day

 Especially if you won’t have a wedding planner keeping you to a strict timeline, we recommend having this link at the ready so you can review this as you prepare for one of the biggest days of your life!
-The goal with this wedding day checklist is for you to have a stress-free wedding day:
+The goal of this wedding day checklist is for you to have a stress-free wedding day.

 Your Wedding Day Checklist

 Before The Big Day

 - Make sure you have a timeline and a contact sheet for your entire bridal party as well as all of your vendors.